iAdamsmasher/FODFailureLogAutomation/README.md

 # FODFailureLogAutomation
 FODFailureLogAutomation
-This Application will to get the FOD station failure logs by unit trackId and split to: Results - Lo and Hi Test Specs - Meascodes and list all pictures images related to the tested unit making easy the vizualization and debug.
+This Application will get the FOD station failure logs by unit trackId and split to: Results - Lo and Hi Test Specs - Meascodes and list all pictures images related to the tested unit making easy the vizualization and debug for Technicians and Engineers.